 How To Set Up A QuickBooks Pro Account

-QuickBooks Desktop Pro (see our review) may be one of the most popular accounting solutions out there, but it’s not always the most intuitive.
+QuickBooks Desktop Pro may be one of the most popular accounting solutions out there, but it’s not always the most intuitive.
 That’s why we’ve created a QuickBooks Desktop Pro 101 Series that will walk you through everything you need to know.
 From setting up your account to adding contacts to sending your first invoice, we are here to help every step of the way.

 To kick off this series, we’re taking a leaf from Julie Andrews’ book and starting at the very beginning (it’s a very good place to start).
-In this article, not only will we walk you through creating your account, we’ll also explain the key preliminary steps you need to take before you start using the software to run your business.
+In this article, not only will we walk you through creating your account, but we’ll also explain the key preliminary steps you need to take before you start using the software to run your business.

 This first article is lengthy, but we promise it’s worth it.
 Laying a strong foundation is integral to your business’s success down the road.

 First things first, you’ll have to download QuickBooks Pro onto your computer.
 Before you do this, look at the QuickBooks Pro hardware requirements to ensure your computer makes the grade.

 If you haven’t done so yet, you’ll need to purchase a QuickBooks Pro license.
 There are several ways to buy the software:

 - Purchase a subscription from the QuickBooks Pro website (for $299.99/year, price usually discounted)

 - Purchase a license from the QuickBooks Pro website (one-time payment of $399.99)

 - From a local office supplies store, such as Staples (price varies by store)